Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Supplementary Material

-In order to demonstrate that the evolutionary-branching feasibility plot (Fig.\ref{fig:Result2}a) does indeed shows where in phenotypic space is more likely to have branching, we showed the percentage of realizations that end up causing branching at the specified points in phenotypic space (Fig.\ref{fig:Result2}b).
-Here we explain how we have obtained Fig.\ref{fig:Result2}b: (i) we choose an average curve of the soft trade-off that has the right properties to deterministically (in absence of the soft trade-off amplitude, that is, $\sigma=0$) originate evolutionary branching at a certain point, $\textbf{V}^s=(V^s_g,V^s_a)$ (for example the points marked with a cross in Fig.\ref{fig:Result2}a).
-This can be easily done as detailed in Methods Sec. \ref{sec:SoftTrade}. (ii) Then, once we have the soft trade-off defined with a certain $\sigma$ and $\alpha$, we initiate the evolutionary algorithm with a monomorphic population whose phenotype, is equal to that of the selected point, $\textbf{V}^\text{init}=\textbf{V}^s$.
-We do it in this way to be able to compare the branching times for the different point that we select. (iii) At $t^\text{max}_\text{evo}$ (which can vary as specified in the label of Fig.\ref{fig:Result2}) we determine whether two phenotypically distinguishable groups of subpopulations emerged as described in Methods Sec.\ref{sec:BranchingDetermination}. (iv) We repeat this process for all the different realizations and soft trade-off amplitudes $\sigma$.
+In order to demonstrate that the evolutionary-branching feasibility plot (Fig. 3a in the main text) does indeed shows where in phenotypic space is more likely to have branching, we showed the percentage of realizations that end up causing branching at the specified points in phenotypic space (Fig. 3b in the main text).
+Here we explain how we have obtained Fig. 3b in the main text: (i) we choose an average curve of the stochastic trade-off that has the right properties to deterministically (in absence of the stochastic trade-off amplitude, that is, $\sigma=0$) originate evolutionary branching at a certain point, $\textbf{V}^s=(V^s_g,V^s_a)$ (for example the points marked with a cross in Fig. 3a in the main text).
+This can be easily done as detailed in Methods Sec. \ref{sec:SoftTrade}. (ii) Then, once we have the stochastic trade-off defined with a certain $\sigma$ and $\alpha$, we initiate the evolutionary algorithm with a monomorphic population whose phenotype, is equal to that of the selected point, $\textbf{V}^\text{init}=\textbf{V}^s$.
+We do it in this way to be able to compare the branching times for the different point that we select. (iii) At $t^\text{max}_\text{evo}$ (which can vary as specified in the label of Fig. 3 in the main text) we determine whether two phenotypically distinguishable groups of subpopulations emerged as described in Methods Sec.\ref{sec:BranchingDetermination}. (iv) We repeat this process for all the different realizations and stochastic trade-off amplitudes $\sigma$.